Spinnaker sizing

 Navigate to the find your boat page, or use the main menu to get to your specific brand / shipyard.

-4. start from the estimated forestay length – the I and J approach
+4. If you do not have access to the boat: estimate the forestay length with the I and J

 As explained before, you need to figure out the length available as measured from the halyard block (technically the bearing surface of the tackle) down to the tack attachment point, (technically again, the bearing surface of the tack line shackle) to figure out the right luff length for your spinnaker.